yufongg/yufongg.github.io/_posts/Writeups/CTF/CyberBlitz 2025/Pwn/Fire Extinguisher/2025-12-24-Fire Extinguisher.md

 To build a ret2libc chain on 64-bit, we need a `pop rdi; ret` gadget to set up the first argument to `system`, and a standalone `ret` gadget to satisfy 16-byte stack alignment.

-Since the binary is PIE and its base address is unknown, gadgets in `fire-extinguisher` cannot be used reliably, so all gadgets are taken from `libc`, whose base address is derived from the leak.
+Since the binary is PIE and its base address is unknown, gadgets in `fire-extinguisher` cannot be used, so all gadgets are taken from `libc`, whose base address is derived from the leak.

 1. Find `pop rdi` gadget